-Instances of pupils being involved in drug and/or alcohol incidents will be managed in line with the relevant school policies, including the Behaviour Policy, Child Protection and Safeguarding Policy, and the Social, Emotional and Mental Health (SEMH) Policy.
+Instances of pupils being involved in drug and/or alcohol incidents will be managed in line with the relevant school policies, including the Behaviour Policy, Child Protection and Safeguarding Policy.

 Following an incident, the headteacher will work with key members of staff, including the DSL, to decide on the most appropriate course of action to take.
-This action may include discipline being enforced in line with the Behaviour Policy, or informing the police in severe circumstances.
+This action may include discipline being enforced in line with the Behaviour Policy or informing the police in severe circumstances.

-The headteacher will also be responsible for deciding if it would be appropriate to exclude the pupil, following the provisions outlined in the school's Exclusion Policy; however, every effort will be taken to support pupils to adopt more healthy behaviours and choices before resorting to exclusion.
-Exclusion will be avoided wherever possible for pupils whose parents or carers are known to the school to misuse alcohol and drugs.
+The headteacher will also be responsible for deciding if it would be appropriate to exclude the pupil, following the provisions outlined in the school's Suspensions and Permanent Exclusion Policy; however, every effort will be taken to support pupils to adopt more healthy behaviours and choices before resorting to exclusion.
+Suspensions will be avoided wherever possible for pupils whose parents or carers are known to the school to misuse alcohol and drugs.